-Solana is a fast, secure, and censorship resistant blockchain providing the open infrastructure required for global adoption.
-It differentiates itself from other blockchains by processing transactions as they come in, rather than a block by block basis.
-This achieves a high performance ideal for the future of decentralized applications.
+Solana is a fast, secure, and censorship-resistant blockchain providing the open infrastructure required for global adoption.
+It differentiates itself from other blockchains by processing transactions as they come in, rather than on a block by block basis.
+This achieves a high-performance ideal for the future of decentralized applications.

 PoH is not, however, the consensus mechanism for Solana.
 It is simply the way the network improves the performance of Solana’s Proof of Stake (PoS) consensus mechanism.
 In this post, we’ll be looking at Solana’s staking, why it matters, and the advantages of participation.